Iyinoluwa Aboyeji: Education

-Aboyeji attended Loyola Jesuit College, where he completed his senior secondary in 2007.
+Raised by his reverend parents, Aboyeji attended St. Saviour Primary School and Loyola Jesuit College, where he completed his senior secondary in 2007.
 Afterward, he went to Columbia International College and earned a bachelor's degree in international and legal studies and international development from the University of Waterloo and St. Jerome's University.

 Career

 Aboyeji co-founded Andela, a global job placement network for software developers in 2014.
+Andela is a billion-dollar business backed by top global investors, including Spark Capital, the Chan Zuckerberg Initiative, Google Ventures, and SoftBank.
 In 2016, he cofounded Flutterwave, Africa's leading payments technology company.

 Aboyeji is currently the general partner and co-founder of Future Africa, a platform that provides capital, coaching and community for mission-driven innovators.

 He has also worked as an advisor at Africa Angels Network (now CRE VC), which is currently the largest seed stage fund in Africa with over 18 investments across nine countries.

 After co-founding Future Africa, Aboyeji served as the deputy director-general for Oby Ezekwesili's 2019 presidential campaign.
-He is also the Co-founder and Chairman of the Talent City Inc, a construction company.
+He is also the co-founder and Chairman of the Talent City Inc, a construction company.

-In November 2024, he was appointed with six others on the Nigeria’s 3MTT Advisory Committee organised by the Federal Ministry of Communications, Innovation, and Digital Economy to improve employability in the digital space in Nigeria.
+In November 2024, he was appointed with six others on the Nigeria's 3MTT Advisory Committee organised by the Federal Ministry of Communications, Innovation, and Digital Economy to improve employability in the digital space in Nigeria.